-Collect qualitative and quantitative feedback – especially when you launch a new feature and you see that your ideal customers are using it.
-Combine a simple score (e.g. “how would you rate our product from 1 (poor) to 5 (great)?”) and open text feedback (e.g. “how can we improve this feature?”).
+Collect qualitative and quantitative feedback, especially when you launch a new feature and you see that your ideal customers are using it.
+Combine a simple score (e.g. “how would you rate our product from 1 (poor) to 5 (great)?”) with open text feedback (e.g. “how can we improve this feature?”).

 If you are capturing users’ desired outcomes as part of their onboarding, you will have a clear view of what your users want from your product and can expand accordingly.

 We often see that when a company struggles the immediate outcome or decision is to build more products or go to a new market.

 But rather than starting elsewhere, focusing on adoption (and avoiding a leaky bucket) is a smarter approach.
 Especially in B2B, this starts way before a user’s renewal.
 You want to know a user’s intentions ahead of the renewal date.